 Why Visit Cologne?

-Cologne charms as the Rhineland's laid-back metropolis where twin Gothic spires of the Dom cathedral pierce skylines, Kölsch beer flows in traditional brewhouses, and carnival transforms streets into Europe's biggest street party each February.
+Cologne charms as the Rhineland's remarkably laid-back metropolis where the Dom cathedral's twin Gothic spires (157m each) pierce skylines as Germany's most visited landmark, Kölsch beer flows endlessly in wood-paneled traditional brewhouses, and street carnival (Karneval) transforms the entire city into one of Europe's biggest street parties each February with costumes, parades, and complete suspension of normal life.
 Germany's fourth-largest city (pop.
-1.1 million) balances 2,000 years of history with progressive culture—Romans founded Colonia, medieval trade built wealth, WWII bombs flattened 90%, yet the cathedral survived and reconstruction created livable urban fabric.
+1.1 million) balances 2,000 years of layered history with progressive social culture—Romans founded Colonia Agrippina in 38 BC making it Germania's capital, medieval trade built immense wealth visible in Romanesque churches, Allied WWII carpet bombing in 1945 flattened 90% of the historic center killing 20,000 residents, yet miraculously the cathedral survived direct hits and post-war reconstruction created surprisingly livable urban fabric mixing modern and restored medieval.

 What to Do